scaomath/torch-cfd/fno/README.md

-# Spatiotemporal Fourier Neural Operator
+# Spatiotemporal Fourier Neural Operator (SFNO)
+This is a new concise implementation of the Fourier Neural Operator see [`base.py`](./base.py#L172) for a template class.

 ## Learning maps between Bochner spaces
 SFNO now can learn a `trajectory-to-trajectory` map that inputs arbitrary-length trajectory, and outputs arbitrary-lengthed trajectory (if length is not specified, then the output length is the same with the input).